Work (Rihanna song): Accolades

-"Work" has been nominated for the Best Pop Duo/Group Performance and the Record of the Year at the 59th Annual Grammy Awards."Work" won the awards for "R&B Song of the Year" and "Best Collaboration" at the 2017 iHeartRadio Music Awards.
+"Work" was nominated for Best Pop Duo/Group Performance and Record of the Year at the 59th Annual Grammy Awards.
+"Work" was nominated for, and won, the categories of "R&B Song of the Year" and "Best Collaboration" at the 2017 iHeartRadio Music Awards.

 Commercial performance

-In France, "Work" peaked at number one on the chart for two weeks, becoming Rihanna's sixth number-one in the country, the second-highest amount of all time.
-The single also broke the record for the most streams in a single week, with 2.056 million streams.

-For the issue dated February 13, 2016, "Work" debuted at number nine on the US Billboard Hot 100 chart.
+"Work" debuted at number nine on the US Billboard Hot 100 chart issue dated February 13, 2016.
 It became the 27th top-ten hit for Rihanna and 15th for Drake.
 With this feat, Rihanna tied Mariah Carey, Janet Jackson and Elton John as the artists with the fifth-most top-ten songs on the chart.
 The singer scored 27 top-ten singles on the Hot 100 in a span of 10 years and eight months between her first single, "Pon de Replay" and "Work", and became the fastest solo artist to reach the plateau.
-It also became Rihanna's 50th song that charted on the Hot 100.
+It also became Rihanna's 50th song to chart on the Hot 100.
+"Work" debuted at number one on the US Billboard Digital Songs chart with over 126,000 downloads sold in only just over a day of tracking.
+Additionally, "Work" launched at number 27 on the US Billboard Radio Songs chart with 44 million audience impressions, becoming the highest debut of her career.